 A salting-out method, phenol-chloroform method and enzyme-based DNA extraction methods are common to use.
 We here are talking about the commercial genetic testing centers and therefore not talking about plant DNA extraction.

 For manual DNA isolation, purity and quantity is the biggest concern for researchers.
-On the contrary, the magnetic bead technology or spin-column DNA extraction kits directly gives a good quality DNA.
+On the contrary, magnetic bead technology or spin-column DNA extraction kits directly gives good quality DNA.

 However, as we said, there are many factors why not all are using these techniques frequently.
 Put simply, to achieve a successful DNA extraction, the final product must be highly pure and sufficient enough to process further.

 Here is the article focusing on how you can improve the purity and yield of DNA.
 But first, let us understand how to assess the purity and yield of DNA.

 Four different techniques can be used to determine the purity and yield of DNA: physical examination, spectroscopic analysis, fluorometric analysis and agarose gel electrophoresis.